krismasson/WebcamToMPH/README.md

 detects cars as the drive by. displays speed.

+# Method:

-Method: Calculate the time the object was on the screen and divide by feet
+Calculate the time the object was on the screen and divide by feet

 something like Speed = Distance / Time

+# Installation:

-set the distance of your street
+- set the distance of your street

 (basically the amount of street visible in your camera)

-Installation:

-set the capture area
+- set the capture area

-use getpng to generate a comparison image
+- use getpng to generate a comparison image

-then once running you can hit f1 to set the comparison image
+- then once running you can hit f1 to set the comparison image